Sheepheerd/go-fck/README.md

 # go-fck
-A BrainFck implimentation written in Go.
+A Brainfck implimentation written in Go.